EQT

 3-3

-To become the operator of choice for all stakeholders, we maintain a strong workforce and aim to foster a culture aligned with our mission.
-Attracting and retaining diverse talent leads to greater innovation and overall success.
-We rely on a broad range of skills to operate our business, including technical skills to operate and run our well pads and administrative skills to run our business operations.
+To establish ourselves as the operator of choice for all stakeholders, we aim to develop a strong, engaged workforce and foster a culture aligned with our mission.
+We rely on a broad range of skills to run our business, including technical skills to operate our well pads and administrative skills to run our business operations.
 We are steadfast in our commitment to hire, retain, and develop the best and brightest in our industry and aspire to support employees so that they can find purpose and meaning in their roles.

-We aim to develop an engaged workforce and are focused on creating a modern, innovative, diverse, collaborative, and digitally-enabled work environment where our employees are incentivized to contribute at the highest levels.
-We aim to attract and retain top talent in our industry through our recruitment process, which highlights our robust benefits package, learning and development opportunities, and technology-driven work environment.
+We cultivate a modern, innovative, diverse, collaborative, and digitally-enabled work environment where employees are incentivized to contribute at the highest levels.
+We attract and retain top industry talent through our recruitment process, which highlights our robust benefits package, learning and development opportunities, and technology-driven work environment.

-Our organizational values — Trust, Teamwork, Heart, and Evolution — are ingrained into our company culture.
+We embed our organizational values — Trust, Teamwork, Heart, and Evolution — into our company culture.
 Transparency, integrity, collaboration, and a willingness to look for better ways to operate support our end-goal of producing timely, accurate data to help guide our decisions.

-We aim to get the best out of our employees and realize this by fostering growth, listening to their concerns, and valuing their contribution to EQT.
+We aim to foster growth in our employees and listen to their concerns.
 We leverage our digital capabilities and programs to recruit talent and promote learning, development, and performance.
 We also use our digital work environment to engage directly with our employees by sharing company updates, highlighting personnel accomplishments, and soliciting employee feedback.
-Using internal polls and surveys, employees can provide feedback to management on the technology we use, their work experience, and the overall company culture.
+With internal polls and surveys, employees can provide feedback to management on the technology we use, their work experience, and the overall company culture.

 We measure the career development of our employees by tracking personal growth, contributions to value creation, and recognition of individual actions.
-As we continue to create a purpose driven workforce, we aim to solicit and respond to employee feedback to shape our policies and actions to be the best that we can be.
+As we continue to create a purpose driven workforce, we seek and respond to employee feedback to shape our policies and actions to be the best that we can be.

 Attracting Talent

-When recruiting talent and promoting job opportunities, we communicate who we are as an organization — a company with a deep history that is a leader in innovation and committed to modernization.
-Our Human Resources (HR) team seeks to attract talent by showcasing who we are and what we do on our company website, career pages, and social media, including LinkedIn and Glassdoor.
-Our job opportunities are distributed to numerous job boards and our team is skilled in leveraging LinkedIn for additional sourcing and networking efforts.
-In 2022, we added a section to our EQT.com Careers page to redirect job seekers to our service providers’ career pages, supporting EQT’s supply chain talent needs.
-We maintain policies compliant with all federal and local regulations, including the Equal Employment Opportunity Commission and Americans with Disabilities Act, to promote fair and equitable recruiting practices.
+When we recruit talent and promote job opportunities, we communicate who we are as an organization — a company with a deep history that is a leader in innovation and committed to modernization.
+Our Human Resources (HR) team seeks to attract talent by showcasing who we are and what we do on our company website, Careers webpage, and social media, including LinkedIn and Glassdoor.
+We leverage numerous job boards, as well as LinkedIn, to distribute job opportunities and network with candidates.
+We also maintain a section on our Careers webpage to redirect job seekers to our service providers’ career pages, supporting EQT’s supply chain talent needs.
+Our policies comply with all federal and local regulations, including the Equal Employment Opportunity Commission and Americans with Disabilities Act, to promote fair and equitable recruitment practices.
 We also promote career mobility by maintaining Internal Applicant Guidelines.

 Employee Benefits